gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 );
 ```

 What's happening here?
-The `operator()` is instanciated two times.
+The `operator()` is instantiated two times.
 Since we are using perfect forwarding and we send template parameter manually, we first instantiate the call operator like that in our algorithm: `operator()<std::vector<int>&>`.
-So even though `auto` parameter should not deduce references, we are instnaciating it with a reference type.
+So even though `auto` parameter should not deduce references, we are instantiating it with a reference type.

 Then, we call the function normally, instantiating the call operator with the correctly deduced arguments.
-This may produce incorrect result or unwanted compilation slowdown.
+This may produce an incorrect result or unwanted compilation slowdown.

 We are also assuming all deduced parameters are at the end of the argument list.
 This may be a limitation in some cases.

 ## Reflecting Other Functions

 In all the example above we reflected the call  operator of lambda and function pointers.
-Hovever, everything there is also applicable with other member function than `operator()`.
+However, everything there is also applicable to other member function than `operator()`.
 Just replace `&T::opreator()` by `&T::funcName` and you can reflect specific member functions.

 ## Don't Reinvent The Wheel!

-This look all beautiful, but it can be quite hard to create and maintain it by yourself.
+This looks all beautiful, but it can be quite hard to create and maintain it by yourself.
 This is why boost ship a complete implementation of function traits.
 I found it actually amazing the amount of information that can be reflected on function types.
 If you're interested, check out [Boost.CallableTraits](https://github.com/boostorg/callable_traits)!

 # Conclusion

-Reflection in C++ is yet to be added to the language, but that doesn't mean C++ don't havy any reflection capabilities.
+Reflection in C++ is yet to be added to the language, but that doesn't mean C++ don't have any reflection capabilities.
 We just demonstrated that to some extent, C++ is capable of providing some reflection features that can solve some of today's problems.

 What will be possible with tomorrow's reflection?
 What are the competing proposal and what are the pros and cons of each of those?
-We will se that in the next part of this blog post series.
+We will see that in the next part of this blog post series.